QuBenhao/LeetCode/problems/problems_1662/problem.md

 # 1662.
-Check If Two String Arrays are Equivalent
+Check If Two String Arrays are Equivalent [Rating: 1217.12]

 Given two string arrays `word1` and `word2`, return `true` *if the two arrays **represent** the same string, and* `false` *otherwise.*